-Medical scientist (excluding epidemiologists) is one of the top 10 fastest growing occupations.
-With a median income of $72,590 per year, medical scientists conduct research that leads to improvements in human health.
+Medical scientist (excluding epidemiologists) positions are expected to grow at a rate of 36% through 2020, amounting to 36,400 new positions.
+With a median income of $76,980 in 2012, medical scientists conduct research that leads to improvements in human health.

 This occupation typically requires a Ph.D. in the biological sciences.
 However, earning both a Ph.D. and medical degree, which is needed for clinical work with patients, provides the most career options.

-Physician assistants (PA) practice medicine under the supervision of a physician and earn — on average — $81,230 per year.
-A graduate school degree is not required to become a PA, but most schools offer graduate degree programs that require students to have a bachelor's degree and work experience in the health care field.
+Physician assistants (PA) practice medicine under the supervision of a physician and earned — on average — $90,930 in 2012.
+A graduate school degree is not required to become a PA, but most schools offer graduate degree programs that require students to have a bachelor's degree and work experience in the healthcare field.

 Jobs for computer software engineers (for applications and systems software) are also expected to grow at a fast rate.

-Computer software engineers, who earn on average $85,430 per year, develop various types of software including business applications and computer games.
+Computer software engineers, who earned on average $87,790 in 2010, develop various types of software including business applications and computer games.
 They must hold at least a bachelor's degree in disciplines such as computer science, software engineering, or mathematics.

-However, a graduate degree, such as a master's degree in software engineering, computer science, or information technology, may be required for some positions — particularly the managerial ones, for which there is great demand in today's job market.
+However, a graduate degree, such as a master's degree in software engineering, computer science, or information technology, may be required for managerial positions.

-Personal financial advisers, whose median income is $69,050 per year, evaluate individuals' finances and help them develop financial plans that incorporate investments, insurance, retirement plans, and education expenses.
+Personal financial advisers, whose median income was $67,520 in 2012, evaluate individuals' finances and help them develop financial plans that incorporate investments, insurance, retirement plans, and education expenses.

 Although it is not a requirement, a master's degree in finance or business administration can help people in this field secure managerial positions, obtain employment in competitive firms, and build their own businesses.

-Earning graduate degrees is a serious commitment of time and money, so it is important to choose the right field of study.
+Earning a graduate degree is a serious commitment of time and money, so it is important to choose the right field of study.

-If you are unsure about which graduate school degree is best for you, then learning more about the 30 fastest growing occupations might help you choose a graduate degree that leads to a rewarding and lucrative career.
+If you are unsure about which career path is best for you, then learning more about the 20 fastest growing occupations might help you choose a graduate degree that leads to a rewarding and lucrative career.